 MoveIn is about copying Jesus’ example (Phil.
 2:5-7) by literally moving in to the neighbourhood.

-We have discovered that something amazing happens when a group of Christians intentionally moves into a neighbourhood to pray (Acts 1:14) and be.
+Something amazing happens when a group of Christians intentionally moves into a neighbourhood to pray (Acts 1:14) and be.
 In doing so, they have chosen to become part of the neighbourhood.
 Rather than visiting or serving and then going away, they share in their neighbourhood’s joys (Rom.
 12:15), and in its troubles (Rom.
 8:17); they are there as salt (Matt.
 5:13) and light (Matt 5:14).
 These Christians can act as the hands and feet of Christ (1 Cor.
 12:27; Matt.
 25:35-40) - with a cup of cold water in one hand (Mark 9:41) and the good news (Isa.
 52:7) in the other.